 The temperature in your grow space affects the rate at which all metabolic processes take place.
 The porous openings of a plant (the stomata) govern the intake of CO2, heat, and light depending on the availability of these elements.
-Stomata are the plants personal built in AC unit.
+Stomata are the plant's personal built-in AC unit.
 As stomata open and release water vapor, or transpire, they pull cool water from the roots up and through the plant.
-Like I said, personal AC, sounds nice right?

-When the environment is at a lower than ideal temperature, processes slow down- at times to the point of collapse due to inefficiency.
+When the environment is at a lower than ideal temperature, processes slow down at times to the point of collapse due to inefficiency.
 When the environment is warmer than ideal, systems speed up and the stomata close.
-When the stomata are closed, there is no water, nutrient delivery or air exchange and the plant lacks the ability to cool itself and will typically overheat and die.
+When the stomata are closed, there is no water, nutrient delivery, or air exchange and the plant cannot cool itself and will typically overheat and die.

 Effects of Warmer Temperatures in a Nutshell

 At warmer temperatures (above 90 degrees), plants increase their water consumption and rate of transpiration.
 Thus, higher temperatures raise the humidity in your grow room.
 When increasing the temperature and decreasing the humidity (by implementing a dehumidifier), the water levels needed for consumption increase.